 In learning to program, some things you might comprehend instantly, other things might take several attempts to grasp or fully understand.
 Some things you might understand, but they seem strange.
 Usually, there is a good reason why something works and is written the way it is, but no language is perfect and there may well be a better way...

 Supporting backward compatibility - interoperability with older versions - has both costs and benefits.
-These costs and benefits are weighed up by those developing languages that tyically have a process of deciding how things change.
+These costs and benefits are weighed up by those developing languages that typically have a process of deciding how things change.

 Languages compete for users and developers.
 Often new features in one language are implemented in other languages soon after.
 The pace of language evolution is related to the scale of investment in resources, and the skill, and design decisions taken by the developer community.